The OnTrack Reading Homeschooling Program

 Late in the 1990's I became interested in reading instruction and received formal training in the reading method described in the book Reading Reflex, written by Geoffrey and Carmen McGuinness.

 During that time I also studied several other reading curricula and was extremely impressed by the method developed by Ms. Romalda Spalding in the 1950's and published as The Writing Road to Reading (commonly called WRTR) in 1957.
-Her method has stood the test of time and WRTR was recently republished in a Fifth Edition, and, in 2012, as a Sixth Edition.
+Her method has stood the test of time and WRTR and was republished as a Sixth Edition in 2012.
 Public schools that used her program in the 1960's and 70's had students reading and writing well above grade level, and teachers using it today can furnish numerous anecdotal reports of significant achievements by their students.

 During my tenure as a reading instructor in private practice at OnTrack Reading, I developed an Advanced Code Phonics Workbook that essentially blended the two methods mentioned above.
 This was relatively easy to accomplish because both programs approached reading instruction using phonograms.
 However, they differed in some key areas, so I spent a lot of time working out those differences when designing my workbook.
 Along the way, I came to several conclusions as to how I would revise the Ms. Spalding's program to make it even more effective.